Independent software craftsman

 Nice front-end technical talk with code examples and possibly live coding in Angular and Typescript.

-Microservices are the current hype.
-Websites are full of introducing posts, books are being written and conferences organized.
-There’s big promises of scalability and flexibility.
-However, when you are knee deep in mud as an architect, developer or tester, it’s hard to find out how to get there.
+With microservices and serverless are the current hypes, there are big promises of scalability, replaceability, and flexibility.
+However, when you are knee deep in mud as an architect, (front-end) developer or tester, it’s not always easy to see how.

 Beyond breaking bad